History of Brinsworth House

 In 2015, the Benevolent Fund changed its name to the Royal Variety Charity.

 However, the Home is only part of the work of the Royal Variety Charity.
 The charity continues to devote further resources to helping entertainers from all branches of the industry that still live in their own homes.
-The Royal Variety Charity operates a UK-wide grant system to assist those, who for whatever reason, have fallen upon hard times, misfortune or ill health.
+The Royal Variety Charity operates a UK-wide grant system to assist those, who for whatever reason, have fallen upon hard times, misfortune or ill health and has a dedicated Mental Health Committee, dedicated to helping those working in entertianment who are suffering from the stresses and pressures of the industry.